Architecture of Delhi: Mughal Empire

-Mughal Architecture emerged as a form of Indo-Islamic architecture during the rule of the Mughal Empire.
+Mughal Architecture emerged as a form of the architecture of Islamic Persia and Central Asia and Indo-Islamic architecture during the rule of the Mughal Empire.
 Mughal architecture is characterized by large bulbous onion domes, the use of white marble and red sandstone, delicate ornamentation work, and large buildings surrounded by gardens on all four sides.

 The Humayun's Tomb is the first notable example of Mughal architecture in Delhi.
 Except for a few architectures like Humayun's Tomb and Purana Qila, most of the architectural work of this period was done in Shah Jahan's time or later.
 This period also saw building of 18th century Astronomical Observatory called Jantar Mantar.

 Another important achievement of this period was building of Mughal gardens.
 Its design was inspired by Persian Char Bagh Gardens.
 Some gardens built during Mughal period are garden built in front of Humayun's Tomb, Roshanara Bagh, Qudsia Bagh and Garden built in Safdarjang's tomb complex.